 The system is thus THE MOST ADAPTABLE camera system available in terms of lenses – however, they will generally only be able to be used in manual focus, and in 35mm terms, the sensor gives a 2x crop factor so that the angle of view of a 50mm lens will be similar to that of a 100mm on a 35mm film camera.

-My main Micro Four Thirds web page:
+My main Micro Four Thirds web pages on my wikipedia:

 - Panasonic, Olympus Micro Four Thirds hybrid digitals – features, list of cameras and bodies